Machine Learning Techniques for Predicting House Prices

-For the ordinal features, we read the descriptive text to extract those features can be turned into numeric features, took them into the dictionary and applied them to columns.
+For the ordinal features, we read in the descriptive text to extract those features, so that we could turn them into numeric features.
+We fed them into a dictionary and applied them to columns.

 For categorical features, we had tried both one-hot encoding and label encoding.
 In linear models and random forest, dummification had better performance than label encoding.
 So we use one-hot encoding to handle all the categorical features.
 One-hot encoding will turn all the items in one predictor into a new column, in which 1 means True and 0 means False, and delete one item to make it obey the linear model assumption.